 Classification of transformer

-Transformers are classified into various types depending on various parameters such as type of supply, their application, type of construction, cooling method, operational voltage, duty type, the shape of the core, etc.
+Transformers are available in various types, shapes, and forms.
+Based on where they are used and various other parameters such as type of supply, their application, type of construction, cooling method, operational voltage, duty type, the shape of the core, etc.

-Classification based on the type of power supply: Three-phase transformer, single-phase transformer.
+Classification based on the type of power supply: Three-phase and single-phase device.

-Classification based on the type of construction: Core type transformer, Shell type transformer.
+Classification based on the type of construction: Core type and Shell type transformer.

 - Winding resistance test.